 Make an Appointment

-If you are concerned about your son/daughter, you can encourage him/her to call the Counseling Service for an appointment, for free and confidential services.
-We can also consult with you about how to help your son/daughter.
-It is important to note, that while we know you are concerned about your son/daughter, our policy is that the student make the appointment.
-This both ensures confidentiality and encourages your son/daughter to take responsibility for himself/herself.
+If you are concerned about your child, you can encourage them to call the Wellness Center for an appointment, for free and confidential services.
+We can also consult with you about how to help your child.
+It is important to note, that while we know you are concerned about your child, our policy is that the student make the appointment.
+This both ensures confidentiality and encourages your child to take responsibility for themself.

-When your son/daughter calls the Counseling and Health Center at 240-895-4289, the office coordinator will schedule the first available appointment.
+When your child calls the Wellness Center at (240) 895-4289, the office coordinator will schedule the first available appointment.
 The first appointment is approximately 75 minutes, 25 minutes for filling out the appropriate paper work and 50 minutes talking with the assigned therapist.

-Resources for Partents:
+Resources for Parents

-Let the Journey Begin: A Parent’s Monthly Guide to the College Experience by Jacqueline Kiernan MacKay and Wanda Johnson Ingram
+- Let the Journey Begin: A Parent’s Monthly Guide to the College Experience by Jacqueline Kiernan MacKay and Wanda Johnson Ingram